gavinsalam/gfortran-15.2-arg-issue/README.md

   procedure(ome_orderas_LM_NF_x),     bind(C, name="ome_AqqQNSEven_reg_coeff_as"  ) :: ome_AqqQNSEven_reg_coeff_as
 ```

-Running through valgrind shows no errors, so it probably isn't the C++
+Running through valgrind shows no errors, and it probably isn't the C++
 code that is causing trouble.
 The example runs fine with ifx 2025.2.1 on
 intel linux (with g++-11.4.0 for the C++) and flang 21.1.2 on mac (with
 apple clang 17.0.0 for the C++ part).